 (2) Distribution Calendar Year.
 A calendar year for which a minimum distribution is required.
 For distributions beginning before the Participant's death, the first distribution calendar year is the calendar year immediately preceding the calendar year which contains the Participant's required beginning date.
 For distributions beginning after the Participant's death, the first distribution calendar year is the calendar year in which distributions are required to begin under Section 7.5(b)(2).
-The required minimum distribution for the Participant's required beginning date.
-The required minimum distribution for the required beginning date.
-The required minimum distribution for other distribution calendar years, including the required minimum distribution for the distribution for the distribution calendar year in which the Participant's required beginning date occurs, will be made on or before to begin distribution for the distribution calendar year in which the Participant's required beginning date occurs, will be made on or before the Participant's required beginning date occurs, will be made on or before the Participant's required beginning date occurs, will be made on or before December 31 of that distribution calendar year.
+The required minimum distribution for the Participant's first distribution calendar year will be made on or before the Participant's required beginning date.
+The required minimum distribution for other distribution calendar years, including the required minimum distribution for the distribution for the Participant's required beginning date occurs, will be made on or before December 31 of that distribution calendar year.